JuliaPhylo/SNaQ.jl/docs/src/man/parallelcomputation.md

     Due to issues with seeds and random number generation, each run may use the seeded numbers in a different orde when running computations.
     This could lead to different results between runs, even when using the same seed.

+### Removing uninformative quartets

+We can further reduce computational costs with minimal detriment to accuracy by ignoring uniformative quartets.
+A star tree would give concordance factors of $\frac{1}{3}$ for all quartet topologies, thus, quartets with CFs near $\frac{1}{3}$ may not be informative of the overall species topology.
+We can check for and remove uninformative quartets by setting the optional keyword argument `qinfTest` to `true`.
+Any quartets with concordance factors sufficiently close to $\frac{1}{3}$ will be removed when computing the composite likelihood.
+Further, the optional keyword argument `qtolAbs` can be used to specify the tolerence for determining what concordance factors are "close enough" to $\frac{1}{3}$.